 Spring Has Arrived!

 The stars behind that intersection are the stars of Pisces?
-What if it just happened to be 8:49 PM PST on March 20th, 2020?
+What if it just happened to be Saturday, March 20, 2021 at 2:37 am PDT ?

 A little cat’s cradle, and some pinball, that’s what.
 Oh, and the Vernal Equinox of course!
 Nowadays some refer to the equinox as the “March Equinox“.

 Every year I try my best to explain the Vernal Equinox, but I still get questions about it.
 So obviously I don’t quite have the hang of it.
 I probably won’t this year either, but allow me to give it another try.

 Here goes.
 The Vernal Equinox is both an event and a direction in the sky.
 It is the fundamental reckoning point for all other astronomical objects.
 To put it another way, the Vernal Equinox is the moment that the “center of the visible sun” is directly over the equator.